stilobique/BBlue/README.md

 `X:/PathAboutThisFiles/Release.py` and don't forget to check the 7-zip path -inside the packages.bat.

-Now, it's work only with PyCharm.
+Now, it's work only with PyCharm -setup an absolute path, and correctly use the module BatchBuildLight.